 Authority Contact Key Outcome Department of Planning John Borg Peter Bendan Agree in principal with the calculation of state infrastructure contributions as presented in this report.
 Identified the department would be seeking an infrastructure contribution in addition to local infrastructure contributions required by Inner West Council Inner West Council Harjeet Atwal Roger Rankin Katie Miles Proposal is to respond to several key issues now encapsulated in the Planning Proposal submission.
-Refer Stakeholder Engagement Report for details.
+Council did not support previous (100% residential) proposal.
 TfNSW & RMS Mark Ozinga - Principal Manager, Land Use Planning and Development Freight, Strategy and Planning Billy Yung - Senior Transport Planner RMS have advised that a Precinct Traffic Study is required.
-RMS and TfNSW requested that the Proposal demonstrate that the existing transport network is sufficient to service the increase in density as a result of the Proposal and that the Proposal makes an adequate contribution to future Transport Infrastructure upgrades

-NSW Health

-Matthew Bernard

-Health Infrastructure

-Referred to Sydney Local Health District for commentSydne y Local Health District Dr Teresa Anderson No specific requirement identified due to the planning proposal NSW Dept. of Education Katie Joyner - Director Schools Planning School Infrastructure NSW The Department of Education has no objections to the planning proposal.

-Dept. of Industry

-David Mitchell - RMA Infrastructure (WSC) Feasibility Assessment Request Submitted to Sydney Water.

-Manager Policy Steve Penellum Preliminary assessment indicates increased demand due to

-CoordinationNo the planning proposal can be accommodated
+RMS and TfNSW requested that the Proposal demonstrate that the existing transport network is sufficient to service the increase in density as a result of the Proposal and that the Proposal makes an adequate contribution to future Transport Infrastructure upgrades NSW Health Matthew Bernard Referred to Sydney Local Health District for comment Sydney Local Health District Dr Teresa Anderson No specific requirement identified due to the planning proposal NSW Dept. of Education Katie Joyner - Director Schools Planning School Infrastructure NSW The Department of Education has no objections to the planning proposal.
+Dept. of Industry David Mitchell - Manager Policy Coordination No specific requirements provided Sydney Water RMA Infrastructure (WSC) Steve Penellum Feasibility Assessment Request Submitted to Sydney Water.
+Preliminary assessment indicates increased demand due to the planning proposal can be accommodated University of Sydney Tim Johnson The University of Sydney have not responded formally but have indicated that they would impose no specific requirements as a result of the development

-specific

-requirements

-provided

-Sydney Water

-University of Tim Johnson The University of Sydney have not responded formally but Sydney have indicated that they would impose no specific requirements as a result of the development

-A copy of the response letters received from various stakeholders are included in Appendix A and B
+A copy of the response letters received from various stakeholders are included in Appendix A and B.

 The University of Sydney, Sydney Local Health District, NSW Health, Department of Education and Department of Industry have not identified any additional requirements if the planning proposal was to proceed.
-Adopting this response no allocation of monies, outside of the attached PRUTS Infrastructure Schedule will be made to these stakeholders in calculating an infrastructure contribution.
+Adopting this response no allocation of monies, outside of the attached PRCUTS Infrastructure Schedule will be made to these stakeholders in calculating an infrastructure contribution.

 TfNSW and RMS have reviewed the planning proposal and supporting traffic report prepared by Varga Traffic Planning and have identified in their response (letter dated 22 Dec 2017) four issues to be addressed.
-Three of the issues relate to demonstrating compliance with PRUTS and do not generate any specific additional transport infrastructure works.
+Three of the issues relate to demonstrating compliance with PRCUTS and do not generate any specific additional transport infrastructure works.
 Varga Traffic and Planning have addressed these issues.

 TfNSW and RMS have requested in this letter that the proposal should "demonstrate the adequacy of existing transport infrastructure to accommodate the additional demand generated by the subject proposal'.
-Vaga Traffic and Planning in their response have concluded that the existing transport infrastructure does have the adequate capacity to accommodate the demand generated by the proposal.
+Varga Traffic and Planning in their response have concluded that the existing transport infrastructure does have the adequate capacity to accommodate the demand generated by the proposal.

-TfNSW and RMS response directs the proponent to make a contribution to regional infrastructure identified in the PRUTS Implementation Plan.
+TfNSW and RMS response directs the proponent to make a contribution to regional infrastructure identified in the PRCUTS Implementation Plan.